zalando-stups/senza/README.rst

     The HTTP path to use for health checks, e.g. "/health".
 Must return 200.
 ``HealthCheckPort``
     Optional.
 Port used for the health check.
 Defaults to ``HTTPPort``.
+``HealthCheckIntervalSeconds``
+    Optional.
+The amount of time between health checks of an individual instance, in seconds.
+Defaults to ``10``.
+``HealthCheckTimeoutSeconds``
+    Optional.
+The amount of time to wait when receiving a response from the health check, in seconds.
+Defaults to ``5``.
+``HealthyThresholdCount``
+    Optional.
+The number of consecutive successful health checks that must occur before declaring an EC2 instance healthy.
+Defaults to ``2``.
+``UnhealthyThresholdCount``
+    Optional.
+The number of consecutive failed health checks that must occur before declaring an EC2 instance unhealthy.
+Defaults to ``2``.
 ``SecurityGroups``
     List of security groups to use for the ELB.
 The security groups must allow SSL traffic.
 ``MainDomain``